 Understanding the distraction of the journey to attain happiness is the purpose of Happiness Spectrum.
 Each lightbulb represented an experience in life wherein the aggregate effect cannot be measured, nor understood, until the End.
 A retrospective view unfolded a lucid picture of the journey to achieve Happiness and revealed a richness and beauty that colors each of our lives.
 Olivier Messiaen's "Visions de l'amen" inspired the pulses of light on the lightboard.
 For Messiaen, who experienced a type of synesthesia, a particular color could evoke harmonies or sounds.
 He composed “Visions” mostly in the key of A, which he associated with blue, the color of the sky and eternity.

 *Viewers were encouraged to manipulate the bulbs into a pattern or placement that rings harmonious to them.

 By Darcy Mae

 After initial attraction, another element must hold the viewer's attention.
 People maintain interest when they are included in exclusive conversations.

-*Viewers are invited to grab a beer off the bar and drink with Dave.
+*Viewers were invited to grab a beer off the bar and drink with Dave.

 By Courtney McClellan

 Novel is living fiction.
-Based on a 2013 study that claims reading fiction improves empathy, McClellan re-performs these finds by immersing herself in imagined worlds from books and television.
-To breach the thin digital barrier between fantasy and reality, she reaches out to the characters she observes in a familiar way: she emails them.
+Based on a 2013 study that claims reading fiction improves empathy, McClellan re-performed these finds by immersing herself in imagined worlds from books and television.
+To breach the thin digital barrier between fantasy and reality, she reached out to the characters she observed in a familiar way: she emailed them.
 Crossing reading with binge-watching, literary fiction with fan fiction, and correspondence with the fake emails on the laptops at the Apple Store, Novel explores what comes from an over abundance of the fictional.

-*Viewers are encouraged to sit down and sift through Courtney’s emails.
+*Viewers were encouraged to sit down and sift through Courtney’s emails.